Promthep Cape Phuket (Laem Promthep) – Complete Visitor Guide

 Getting to Promthep Cape

-Promthep Cape is located at the southern tip of Phuket island, approximately 18 km south of Phuket Town and 20 km south of Patong Beach.
-There is no public transport serving the cape directly — private transport is the practical option for all visitors.
+Located at the southern tip of Phuket island, approximately 18 km south of Phuket Town and 20 km south of Patong Beach.

 | Detail | Information |